pfgithub/threadclient/README.md

     -   [ ] mod messages
     -   [ ] edit the subreddit sidebar new.reddit widgets and old.reddit sidebar (and clear the cache)
 -   [ ] post duplicates ("discussions in x other subs") (still todo: fetch duplicate count when loading a post)
+-   [ ] fix load more buttons when there are >100 things to load. right now it seems to load in the wrong order.
 -   [ ] improve mobile sidebars (do a custom route for /r/:subreddit/sidebar and rather than showing the sidebar, have a link to there)
 -   [ ] show messages for quarrentined subreddits (these pass through cors luckily). banned subreddit messages
 -   do not pass through cors, so ban messages cannot be shown.
 -   [ ] richtext replies
 -   [ ] posts + post preview (+ /api/v1/:subreddit/post_requirements)
 -   [ ] fix dark flairs being displayed on a dark background
+-   [ ] header images
+-   [ ] get more information about specific awards by clicking them
 -   [ ] user profile pages, defaulting to the overview tab
 -   [ ] navigation buttons eg homepage link
 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)